Here are some of the main topics that you’ll want to know about fabric, that you’ll need to know to sew on fabric!

 - Make sure you use the correct stitch

-You might not know this, but each stitch on your machine is meant to be used for either decorative reasons, on a certain fabric, to topstitch, to allow for stretch etc.
+You might not know this, but each stitch on your machine is meant to be used for different purposes.
+For example, decorative stitches, on a certain type of fabric, topstitching, to allow for stretch, etc.

-If you are sewing a stretchy fabric like stretch cotton or some types of fleece, you will want to use a stretchy stitch, for example, the zig-zag stitch.
+If you are sewing a stretchy fabric like stretch cotton or some types of fleeces, you will want to use a stretchy stitch, for example, the zig-zag stitch.

 If you sew a straight stitch on a stretchy fabric, when the fabric is stretched or pulled, the stitches will all come out and break.

-If you are sewing quilting cotton then you only need to use the default stitch known as the straight stitch.
+If you are sewing quilting cotton, you only need to use the default stitch known as the straight stitch.
 Just make sure that you are reverse stitching.

 - Reverse stitching